codepath/android_guides/Troubleshooting-Common-Issues-with-Parse.md

 }

 @ParseClassName("ElectricStove")
-public class ElectricStove extends Stove{
+public class ElectricStove extends Stove {
   public ElectricStove() {
   }

   public ElectricStove(String url, String brandName) {
      super(url, brandName);
   }

     // ...
 }
 ```

-It's just not possible at this point, as Parse Android SDK does not support this.
-Rather, as a suggestion, use an identifier to specify what type of "Stove" a particular stove object is.
+This doesn't appear to be possible at this point as Parse Android SDK does not support this.
+Rather, we can use an identifier to specify what type of "Stove" a particular stove object is.
 Refer to this [stackoverflow example](http://stackoverflow.com/a/31682925) for specifics.

 ### Passing ParseObject through Intent